jvliegen/gameboy/journal.md

 ## November 25th 2019
 While verifying simulation results, (after implementing some form of register file and ALU) I noticed the JUMP of the previous instruction was executed.
 That should be fixed first !!
+Hmm, it turned to be an out-of-date issue between my CPHelper file in Google and the file on my machine.
+However, with that minor issue fixed, another issue arose.
+I forgot about the additional CC of delay due to the BRAM.
+Back to the drawing board, it seems.

 ## November 24th 2019
 Wow, this took me some time.
 With routing everything out, things broke down.
 Long story short, hread() and read() are not the same !!
 Duhu !!
 Nonetheless, that's only a single character over which I've read maybe 100 times. :@